jupyter-server/enterprise_gateway/docs/source/config-options.md

     **Experimental** The location in which the kernel session information is persisted.
     By default, this is located in the configured JupyterDataDir.
 See also EG_KERNEL_SESSION_PERSISTENCE.

-  EG_LOCAL_IP_BLACKLIST=''
-    A comma-separated list of local IPv4 addresses (or regular expressions) that should not be used when determining the response address used to convey connection information back to Enterprise Gateway from a remote kernel.
-In some cases, other network interfaces (e.g., docker with 172.17.0.*) can interfere - leading to connection failures during kernel startup.
-    Example: EG_LOCAL_IP_BLACKLIST=172.17.0.*,192.168.0.27 will eliminate the use of all addresses in 172.17.0 as well as 192.168.0.27

   EG_MAX_PORT_RANGE_RETRIES=5
     The number of attempts made to locate an available port within the specified